Our specialists includes endocrinologists, surgeons, specialist nurses, dietitians and an exercise therapist.

 You can be referred for an outpatient appointment by your GP or your practice nurse.

-If you need to stay in hospital because of your diabetes or endocrine issue, you will most likely stay on Grenville Ward, our specialist renal and endocrine ward.
+If you need to stay in hospital due to your Diabetes or Endocrine disorder, you will most likely stay on Grenville ward, our Specialist renal and endocrine ward.

 First of all we’ll give you a simple sight test and then we’ll give you some drops to dilate your pupils.
 We then photograph the back of your eyes but the camera does not come into contact with your eyes.
 The photographs are then reviewed by experts and we send a letter to you and your GP within 6 weeks letting you know the screening results.

 The appointment will last approximately 30 minutes.
 Eye drops may affect your vision for a few hours, so you should not drive after your appointment.